 Then, take the question of slum areas.
-You go to Calcutta and you will find one-fourth of Calcutta's population living in slum conditions.
-If you go and live there for 10 months or 12 months you will yourself become delinquent.
-Adult delinquency will grow if you are forced to live in those conditions.
-We have been told that these slums should be abolished and replaced by proper housing but no step whatever has been taken in ic-gard to that either.
-Things remain at. they are.
-You can see in the by-lanes in the slum areas children and animals moving about almost in the same way as if there is no difference between the two, as if there is no one to look after the human beings.
+You go to Calcutta and you will find one-fourth of Calcutta's population living in slum conditions. you go and live there for 10 months or 12 months you will yourself become delinquency delinquent.
+Adult grow if you are forced to live in those conditions.
+We have been told these slums should be abolished and replaced by proper housing but no step whatever has been taken in gard to that either.
+Things remain as they are.
+You can see in the bylanes in the slum areas children and animals moving about almost in the same way as if there is no difference between the two, as if there is no one to look after the human beings.
 The earnings of the families are not adequate enough to arrange for their education, even to arrange for their clothing.
 It is not enough to give them even the minimum nourishment that a child requires to grow.
 And they are thrown in the streets at the mercy of society and the society unfortunately takes unkindly towards them.
 That is the position and that has got to be altered.